… where the vision began!

 And so it began… again!
 We would arrive and dance our way through the transition from cafe to CoLiberate space.
 We ran similar sessions to the previous version of the gym and we were delighted to find a lot of our community came with us.

-We were still very interested in how to get workplaces valuing mental health and wellbeing enough that employees feel permission to engage with it during their lunch hour.
-Given the opportunity in our own office, The Biz Dojo, we decided to give the ‘inhouse’ experiment a go.
+We were still very interested in how to get workplaces valuing mental health and wellbeing enough that employees feel permission to engage with it during their work day.
+Given the opportunity in our own office space at the time, The Biz Dojo, we decided to give the ‘inhouse’ experiment a go.
 What does it actually take to stop writing an important email, or leave a meeting early to come and do some yoga or meditation?
 We also ran a Wellness Window – encouraging people to talk and get curious about mental health support for themselves and others.

 These events in the workplace did really well to normalise conversations – adding to the mission of creating a normalised culture of mental health.